NHSDigital/healthcare-worker-api/README.md

 requests through to the HCW APIs.
 In order for these requests to be successful we need to authenticate with APIM using an access token.
 This repository includes a script for generating a valid access token based on the above keypair.

-1. Make sure that you have the private key at `scripts/generate_access_tokengi/test-1.pem`.
+1. Make sure that you have the private key at `integration_tests/utils/test-1.pem`.
 This file is not checked into git for security.
 It can be downloaded from AWS Secret Manager `internal-dev/request-key` secret.
-2. Change to the scripts directory: `cd scripts/generate_jwt`
-3. Install the poetry dependencies: `poetry install`
+2. Install the poetry dependencies from the top level if you haven't already: `poetry install`
-4. Run the script with the following command, replacing `<api_key>` with the API key from your app: `poetry run start <api_key>`
+3. Run the script with the following command, replacing `<api_key>` with the API key from your app: `poetry run token <api_key>`
-5. The script will output the access token.
+4. The script will output the access token.
 This needs to be included in any requests in the `Authorization` header as `Bearer <access_token>`